Engages with Community

 Community is no longer a place.
 Your membership is based on your passion, interests, and needs regardless of where you are physically, which makes the work at Orbit more pressing than ever before.
 Engineers who join the team should be similarly passionate about engaging in the community and excited about helping businesses do so on a larger scale.
 If that sounds like you, definitely reach out!

 We want you to feel safe stepping outside your comfort zone.

-The best communities in the dev space (or otherwise) protect the psychological safety of their members, and we believe it should be the same at Orbit.
+The best communities protect the psychological safety of their members, and we believe it should be the same at Orbit.
+We are a community of teammates.
 This means creating a space where you feel comfortable speaking up and sharing your thoughts without fear of risking your reputation, back channelling, or having an idea called stupid.
 At Orbit, our goal for ourselves (and anyone who joins the team!) is to ensure we trust and respect one another.
 This makes for a more resilient, fulfilling, and long-lasting work environment.

 Flexible Work Arrangements

-Our founding team of three works across a nine-hour time difference, so flexibility is baked into the way we work at Orbit.
+Our team works across six countries, so flexibility is baked into the way we work at Orbit.

-We believe successful engineers know what kind of schedules work best for them and will speak up if they have different thresholds for meetings.
-We want you to be able to work whatever hours suit your needs the best.
+We believe successful team members know what kind of schedules work best for them.
+We want every Orbit team member to be able to work whatever hours suit their needs the best.
 For example, Nicolas generally likes to work 10 a.m. to 7 p.m., while Josh prefers to have his mornings free and work later in the evenings (when he can also catch up with Patrick in SF).
 Josh also recently became a parent, so having that flexibility with his schedule is extremely important.
 At the end of the day, there’s no hard and fast rule for when you have to work or from where, as long as you’re getting your work done.

 Bonded by Love for Product